 If you’d rather have a guide to the night sky while stargazing in Sedona, you’re in luck.
 There’s a fantastic (and highly acclaimed) tour operated by Sedona Stargazing.
 They offer small-group tours and each reservation group has their own Celestron C11 telescope which is computer operated.
-You’ll see at least six night sky objects through the telescope during their 90-minute tour.
+You’ll see at least eight night sky objects through the telescope during their 80 minute tour.
 Tours are offered almost every night and prices range from $76-$117 per person.
 Private tours are $989 for up to 6 people – perfect in this new world where you might not want to share a telescope with others!

-If you want a different experience, consider attending an astronomy night or star party hosted by one of the area’s two astronomy clubs.
-Sirius Lookers hosts star parties several times per year, usually in conjunction with meteor showers or other important astronomical events.
+If you want a different experience, consider attending an astronomy night or star party hosted by a Sedona-area astronomy club.
 The Astronomers of Verde Valley host star nights and weekends throughout the year, and welcome the public to come to learn about the night sky at their events.

 Where to Stay in Sedona

 Sedona is a great spot for stargazing, and the city also knows it.
 As such, you can find accommodation that focuses specifically on stargazing and night sky experiences.

 L’Auberge de Sedona is a resort and spa that has all the amenities you might need.
 They also offer (or at least used to offer) a ‘star bathing‘ special package that includes a stargazing map, throw blanket to take out for your stargazing session, and star cookies to snack on.
-The whole package starts from about $640 per night.
-This includes a $200 dinner credit at the on-property restaurant, Cress on Oak Creek.
+I can’t find the info on their special packages page anymore, but you can always inquire if you choose to stay there.